-If you are approached by a lawyer of a CCBE State other than the UK to undertake work which you are not competent to undertake, you must assist that lawyer to obtain the information necessary to find and instruct a lawyer sapable of providing the service asked for.
+If you are approached by a lawyer of a CCBE State other than the UK to undertake work which you are not competent to undertake, you must assist that lawyer to obtain the information necessary to find and instruct a lawyer capable of providing the service asked for.

-When co-operating with a lawyer of a CCBE State other than the UK ou most ake into account the differences which may exist between your respective legal systems and the professional organisations, concerts sies and obligations of lawyers in your respective states.
+When co-operating with a lawyer of a CCBE State other than the UK you must take into account the differences which may exist between your respective legal systems and the professional organisations, competencies and obligations of lawyers in your respective states.

-Correspondence between lawyers in different CCBE
+Correspondence between lawyers in different CCBE states

-If you want to send to a lawyer in a CCBE 5 ate other the the UK a communication which you wish to remain "confidential" or "without prejudice", you must, before sending the communication, clearly express your intention in order to avoid misunderstanding, and ask if the lawyer is able to accept the communication on passis.
+If you want to send to a lawyer in a CCBE State other than the UK a communication which you wish to remain "confidential" or "without prejudice", you must, before sending the communication, clearly express your intention in order to avoid misunderstanding, and ask if the lawyer is able to accept the communication on that basis.

-If you are the intended recipie of a communication from a lawyer in another CCBE State which is stated to be "confidential" or "without prejudice", but which you are up ble to accept on the basis intended by that lawyer, you must inform that lawyer accordingly without delay.
+If you are the intended recipient of a communication from a lawyer in another CCBE State which is stated to be "confidential" or "without prejudice", but which you are unable to accept on the basis intended by that lawyer, you must inform that lawyer accordingly without delay.